senalbulumulle/foil-ui/README.md

 # FOIL-Font-Styles

-FOIL-Font-Styles is a DIV class that displays the different typefaces.
+FOIL-Font-Styles is a DIV class that displays the different fonts.

 **To Get Started, call this div class:**